 Absolutely.
 At minimum, drivers of commercial rigs must have three-quarters of a million dollars worth of insurance to cover personal injuries, wrongful death or property damages.

 If you live outside of Maryland but were involved in an accident on a MD road, should you hire a Maryland truck accident attorney or an attorney from your home-state?
 Conversely, if you are a Marylander who was injured in another state, should you choose counsel based in state or based in the state where your accident occurred?

 The answer depends on the circumstance of your case.
-To get a free consultation to discuss what your next legal steps should be, dial 1 (844)-MDCRASH or 1 (844) 632-7274 to talk to an Alpert Schreyer, LLC attorney.
+To get a free case evaluation to discuss what your next legal steps should be, dial 1 (844)-MDCRASH or 1 (844) 632-7274 to talk to an Alpert Schreyer, LLC attorney.
 Our attorneys can provide answers to your questions relating to state truck laws and provide you with strategic options to pursue compensation for your injury.